Information is current at 8am Friday April.

 Streams and rivers may rise rapidly.
-Surface flooding, slips, and difficult driving conditions possible.
+Surface flooding, slips, and difficult driving conditions are possible.

 Check out WREMO and National Civil Defence websites for preparedness tips and advice.